JuliaPoo/juliapoo.github.io/typst-posts/2026-06-19-yoneda-lemma-is-boring.typ

 At a high level, the Yoneda Lemma asserts the existence of a certain _bijection_ between two sets $Nat(Hom(A, -), F)$ and $F A$, which I'd be describing shortly.
 This _bijection_ is _structure preserving_ in some sense, and a consequence of this allows one to capture the "properties" of $A$ as the "set of functions" going out of $A$, written $Hom(A, -)$.
 As Tom Leinster puts it in @leinster2014basic, $Hom(A, -)$ can be thought of as "how $A$ sees the world".

 Regretfully, for illustration purposes, I'd only be expositing on a weaker version of the lemma.
-In particular, I'll simply be illustrating the _bijection_, and disregarding the _structure preservation_.
+In particular, I'll simply be illustrating the _bijection_, disregarding the _structure preservation_.
+This is arguably controversial, as it severly diminishes the utility of the lemma.
+However, since this article only aims to paint a rough 'picture' of the lemma, I've opted to exclude it.
+A proper exposition of the lemma can be found in @leinster2014basic and @riehl2017category.
 I've also replaced _locally small_ with _small_ so I can avoid certain technical issues in the later discussions.

 #lemma([Yoneda Modified], label: "yoneda-mod")[
   Let $cal(C)$ be a small category.
 For any functor $F: cal(C) -> Set$, there is a bijection: